Chris Conley (American football): 2016

 Conley returned to training camp in 2016 and competed for the job as the No. 2 wide receiver against Albert Wilson, Frankie Hammond, De'Anthony Thomas, Rod Streater, and Tyreek Hill.
 Conley was named the No. 3 wide receiver behind Jeremy Maclin and Albert Wilson to start the regular season.

-He started the Chiefs' season-opener against the San Diego Chargers and caught four passes for 43 yards during their 33–27 victory.
+Conley started the Chiefs' season-opener against the San Diego Chargers and caught four passes for 43 yards during their 33–27 victory.
 On October 2, 2016, Conley made a season-high six receptions for 70 receiving yards in the Chiefs' 43–14 loss at the Steelers.
 In his first season under offensive coordinators Brad Childress and Matt Nagy, Conley made 44 receptions for 530 receiving yards in 16 games and 11 starts.
-The Chiefs finished the season atop the AFC West and received a playoff berth before being eliminated by the Pittsburgh Steelers in the AFC Wildcard game.
+The Chiefs finished the season atop the AFC West and received a playoff berth before being eliminated by the Pittsburgh Steelers in the AFC Divisional Round.
 Conley started the 18–16 loss and was limited to two receptions for 19 yards.